tock/tock/doc/reference/trd-storage-permissions.md

 -------------------------------

 This document only describes the permission architecture in Tock for supporting application persistent storage.
-This document does not include specific types of persistent storage (e.g., flash, FRAM, etc.) or storage access abstractions (e.g., block-access, byte-access, etc.).
+This document does not prescribe specific types of persistent storage (e.g., flash, FRAM, etc.), storage access abstractions (e.g., block-access, byte-access, etc.), or storage interfaces (e.g., key-value, filesystems, logs, etc.).

 3 Stored State Identifiers